ponyo0818/LeetCode/README.md

 Hi welcome to the "Solutions and Explanation for LeetCode Dummy" :D

-As a noob who just started to solve problems on Leetcode, I am taking this opportunity to gain knowledge and horn my Java programming skill.
+As a noob who just started to solve problems on Leetcode, I am taking this opportunity to gain knowledge and hone my Java programming skill.

 I enjoy reading and understanding the elegant code wrote by geniuses on LeetCode discussion platform.